yuriamana/artistify-react-1/readme.md

 - Search bar
 - Comments

-### The Repository
+### The base repository

-You'll find the base source code here : [base repo](https://github.com/Kostra0ne/artistify-react-1 "here") Clone it and get ready for **ruuuumble** !!!!
+You'll find the base source code here : [base repo](https://github.com/Kostra0ne/artistify-react-1 "here")
+Clone it and get ready for **ruuuumble** !!!!

-Notice that the repo contains 2 main folders :
+The repository contains 2 main folders :
-- client (the react application)
+- client (frontend A.K.A the react application)
-- server (the express application)
+- server (backend A.K.A the express application)

 You will need 2 separate terminal windows to manage the 2 ends of the stack.